oHoangNgocThai/RoomAndSQLiteSample/app/Documents.md

 @Query("SELECT * from user where id = :id LIMIT 1")
 fun loadUserById(id: Int): Flowable<User>

+// Emits the number of users added to the database.
 @Insert
 fun insertLargeNumberOfUsers(users: List<User>): Maybe<Int>

+// Makes sure that the operation finishes successfully.
 @Insert
 fun insertLargeNumberOfUsers(varargs users: User): Completable

+/* Emits the number of users removed from the database.
+Always emits at least one user. */
 @Delete
 fun deleteAllUsers(users: List<User>): Single<Int>
 ```